adamcathersides/amp-toggla/README.md

 # amp-toggla
 A simple python script that controls a Rasberry Pi's GPIO in order to switch an amplifier on during media playback.

 There are two versions of this script.
 One for chromecast and one for Logitech Media Server (LMS).
-Both versions are very simiar in operation, however i have moved away from using LMS so that script may or may not work with later versions of LMS.
+Both versions are very simiar in operation, however i have moved away from using LMS so this version may or may not work with later versions of LMS.

 # Requirements